TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 For more general (read: non-linear) dynamical systems a more subtle definition is needed.
 For one thing, a non-linear dynamical system may have multiple equilibrium points, each with their own behaviour.

 In the literature there is quite a bit of terminology to describe the behaviour of dynamical systems at equilibrium points.
-Apart from linear dynamical systems in the plane, where we can nicely visualize what is going on
+Apart from linear dynamical systems in the plane, where we can nicely visualise what is going on
 (cf. {numref}`Subsec:GraphicalDiscDynSyst`), we will stick to the two qualifications attractor and repellor.

 ::::